Awni00/abstract_transformer/iclr/rC4d.md

 A GAT layer updates node embeddings at each layer via a similar operation (Velickovic et al. 2018):
 $$h_i' = \sigma(\sum_{j \in \mathcal{N}_i} \alpha_{ij} W h_j),$$
 where $\alpha_{ij}$ are attention scores computed similarly to the dot-product attention mechanism used in Transformers. $\sigma$ is an optional non-linearity.
-Note that in GATs, a graph is given as input and $\mathcal{N}_i$ node $i$'s neighbors on the graph.
-Thus, GAT can be interpreted as applying an input-dependent weight to the aggregation operation in GNNs.
+Note that in GATs, a graph is given as input and $\mathcal{N}_i$ denotes node $i$'s neighbors on the graph.
+Thus, GAT can be interpreted as applying an input-dependent weight to the aggregation operation in GNNs, and is equivalent to standard self-attention with a mask representing the graph neighborhoods.

 The *relational attention* mechanism proposed in our work is very different to both GAT and standard attention:
 $$h_i' = \sum_{j} \alpha_{ij} (W_r r(h_i, h_j) + W_s s_j),$$